johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Seeds do more than sign transaction bundles.
 * Seeds are also used to make private keys and private keys are used to make spending addresses.
 * Seeds can make and control an unlimited number of private keys.
-* Private keys can make and control only one address.
+* Private keys can make and control only one spending address.
 * Ultimately a seed, through the private keys it makes, can make and control an unlimited amount of addresses.
 * It is not possible for any man or machine to move money out of an address without having the seed which was used to create it.
 * Only the person in possession the seed which was ultimately used to make an address is able to spend from that address.